Avwerosuo25/alx-interview/0x09-island_perimeter/README.md

-This is an Island Perimeter test
+This is a project on Island Perimeter